DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### When collateral liquidation occurs?

 - [ ]  It occurs when health factor equals to zero.
-- [x]  It occurs when Healthfactor approaches to 1.
+- [x]  It occurs when healthfactor approaches to 1.
 - [ ]  It occurs when a lender withraws.
 - [ ]  It occurs at the time of borrowing loans.